-Adding a new sink to a granite counter can give your kitchen a nice boost of style, but San Jose, CA homeowners should be aware of what’s involved in the process before proceeding.
+Adding a new sink to a granite counter can give your kitchen a nice boost of style.
+Still, San Jose, CA homeowners, should be aware of what’s involved in the process before proceeding.
 Working with granite can be expensive and complicated.

-Ensuring this type of remodeling goes smoothly on the first try is crucial, and that might mean hiring the right kitchen plumbing company to help you out.
+Ensuring this type of remodeling goes smoothly on the first try is crucial.
+That might mean hiring the right kitchen plumbing company to help you out.
 If you want to know how to incorporate a sink into your granite countertops, we’re here to help.
 The following are some tips you need to know before starting a project.

 Get the Right Sink for Your Kitchen

 Before starting work, you must find out how much counter space you will have and buy a sink that works for you and your kitchen.

 Any kitchen plumbing components you purchase will have to fit comfortably within your countertop, including space for your faucet.

 A too big sink can result in tricky cuts to the granite slab, while a too small sink may not meet your family’s needs.
 If you go to a major hardware store, you should find many options regarding size and style.
 Take your time to buy a sink that’s perfect for your kitchen.

 There’s no room for error when using granite.
 Homeowners get only one attempt with each cut, which means every measurement you take must be accurate and translated to the counter.

 Even tiny mistakes could ruin the project and cost you a boatload of cash.
 Be sure the measurements you take are suitable for the type of sink you buy.
 Top-mounting sinks, which fit atop the granite, must have a hole big enough to fit the sink while allowing the rim to rest snugly on the counter.